PRP for Hair Loss

 As with most procedures, there is a careful process involved in using PRP for hair regrowth, beginning with a standard blood draw from the patient’s arm.
 Next, the tube of blood is put into a machine called a centrifuge, which spins the blood tube to separate out the red blood cells from the plasma.
 The plasma, rich in platelets, is then injected directly into the scalp at the level of the hair follicles.

-The process is meticulous — with injections beginning across the scalp, approximately at every half inch over the area of thinning hair.
+The process is meticulous — with injections beginning across the scalp, approximately at every centimeter over the area of thinning hair.

 Anyone experiencing hair loss is essentially a good candidate for PRP treatments, but those with early hair loss tend to respond best.